mullican/rails/guides/source/security.md

 Unvalidated Redirection
 -----------------------

 WARNING: _Unvalidated redirection is an underestimated threat.
-It does not always sound serious on the surface, but it can be abused in very damaging ways._
+It does not always sound serious on the surface, but it can be abused in serious ways._

 Web applications often need to redirect the user to a new URI after performing some action in the current one.
 The destination may be within the same domain, or external.
 In either case, if user input is used to form the URI, it must be carefully sanitized to prevent abuse.